 HOA living is becoming the norm in many communities.
-But is moving to an HOA community all that it’s made out to be?
+But, is moving to an HOA community all that it’s made out to be?
 What is an HOA neighborhood association and are HOA fees worth it to move into one?
-Let’s look at what an HOA is, and the benefits of HOA living can bring to your family.

 The beginning of the association starts with the developer of the homes.
 With the help of legal guidance, the developer creates governing documents for their new association.
 These documents include bylaws, rules and regulations, articles of incorporation, and covenants, conditions, and restrictions (CC&Rs).